Abbey Library of St. Gall, Switzerland

 - Available for outright purchase or as a subscription

-The new platform also boasts a wealth of new content including:
+The boasts a wealth of content including:

-The world of El Cid: chronicles of the Spanish reconquest * Ottonian Germany: The chronicon of Thietmar of Merseburg * The lives of Thomas Becket * The English manor c.1200-c.1500 * Popular protest in late-medieval Europe: Italy, France and Flanders * Joan of Arc: La pucelle * Saints and cities in medieval Italy * Eleventh-century Germany: The Swabian Chronicles * History and politics in late Carolingian and Ottonian Europe: The Chronicle of Regino of Prüm and Adalbert of Magdeburg * Crime, law and society in the later * Middle Ages * Monasticism in late-medieval England, c.1300-1535 * Friars’ tales: Sermon Exempla from the British Isles * The Papal reform of the eleventh century: Lives of Pope Leo IX and Pope Gregory VII
+The world of El Cid: chronicles of the Spanish reconquest * Ottonian Germany: The chronicon of Thietmar of Merseburg * The lives of Thomas Becket * The English manor c.
+1200-c.
+1500 * Popular protest in late-medieval Europe: Italy, France and Flanders * Joan of Arc: La pucelle * Saints and cities in medieval Italy * Eleventh-century Germany: The Swabian Chronicles * History and politics in late Carolingian and Ottonian Europe: The Chronicle of Regino of Prüm and Adalbert of Magdeburg * Crime, law and society in the later * Middle Ages * Monasticism in late-medieval England, c.1300-1535 * Friars’ tales: Sermon Exempla from the British Isles * The Papal reform of the eleventh century: Lives of Pope Leo IX and Pope Gregory VII

 Manuscripts Online: Written Culture 1000 to 1500